builtbymaxim/gw-course-project/README.md

 Model: microsoft/phi-2 (2.7B parameters - 24x larger than FinBERT)
 Approach: Zero-shot prompting (no training)
 Prompt: System instructions with classification criteria

-Evaluation: Same 50-sentence test set
-Prompt Design:
-System: "You are an expert in analyzing corporate sustainability reports.
-Classify statements as SPECIFIC (concrete numbers, dates, targets) or VAGUE (hedging words, no concrete commitments).
-Respond with ONLY: SPECIFIC or VAGUE."

-Input: "We reduced emissions by 50% by 2030."
-Expected: "SPECIFIC"

 ## SFDR Comparison
 This Notebook compares the Greenwashing Scores (from the previous analysis) to the actual percentage of sustainable assets this asset manager has under management.